Use Cases

 Submission Review

-Bring contracts, technical responses, deviations, and cost sheets into one buyer-side review workflow.
+Bring contracts, technical responses, deviations, and supporting attachments into one review process.

 • Keep audit trails tied to evidence